-As of December 31, 2023, we had \$19 million of unrestricted cash and an aggregate \$733 million of undrawn capacity on our 2021 Unsecured Revolver and 2023 Unsecured Revolver.
-We refer to this unrestricted cash and additional borrowing capacity on our 2021 Unsecured Revolver and 2023 Unsecured Revolver as our "equity" liquidity which can be used for general corporate purposes or leveraged to acquire or originate new Ground Lease assets.
-Our primary sources of cash to date have been proceeds from equity offerings and private placements, proceeds from our initial capitalization by iStar and two institutional investors and borrowings from our debt facilities, unsecured notes and mortgages.
+As of December 31, 2023 December 31, 2024, we had \$19 \$8 million of unrestricted cash and cash.
+We also have an aggregate \$733 million \$1.3 billion of undrawn capacity on our 2021 2024 Unsecured Revolver and 2023 Unsecured Revolver. (refer to Note 9 to the consolidated financial statements).
+We refer to this unrestricted cash and additional borrowing capacity on our 2021 Unsecured Revolver and 2023 2024 Unsecured Revolver as our "equity" liquidity which can be used for general corporate purposes or leveraged to acquire or originate new Ground Lease assets.
+Our primary sources of cash to date have been proceeds from equity offerings and private placements, proceeds from our initial capitalization by iStar and two institutional investors and borrowings from our debt facilities, unsecured notes, Commercial Paper Program and mortgages.
 Our primary uses of cash to date have been the acquisition/origination of Ground Leases, repayments on our debt facilities and distributions to our shareholders.

 We expect our short-term liquidity requirements to include debt service on our debt obligations (refer to Note 9 to the consolidated financial statements), distributions to our shareholders, working capital, new acquisitions and originations of Ground Lease investments.
 We expect our long-term liquidity requirements to include debt service on our debt obligations (refer to Note 9 to the consolidated financial statements), distributions to our shareholders, working capital, new acquisitions and originations of Ground Lease investments (including in respect of unfunded commitments - refer to Note 10 to the consolidated financial statements) and debt maturities.
-Our primary sources of liquidity going forward will generally consist of cash on hand and cash flows from operations, new financings, funds from our joint venture partners, unused borrowing capacity under our 2021 Unsecured Revolver (subject to the conditions set forth in the applicable loan agreement), our 2023 Unsecured Revolver (subject to the conditions set forth in the applicable loan agreement) and common and/or preferred equity issuances.
+Our primary sources of liquidity going forward will generally consist of cash on hand and cash flows from operations, new financings, funds from our joint venture partners, unused borrowing capacity under our 2021-2024 Unsecured Revolver (subject to the conditions set forth in the applicable loan agreement), our 2023 Unsecured Revolver (subject to the conditions set forth in the applicable loan agreement) and Commercial Paper Program, and common and/or preferred equity issuances.
 We expect that we will be able to meet our liquidity requirements over the next 12 months and beyond.

-The following table outlines our cash flows provided by operating activities, cash flows used in investing activities and cash flows provided by financing activities for the years ended December 31, 2023 and 2022 (\$ in thousands):
+The following table outlines our cash flows provided by operating activities, cash flows used in investing activities and cash flows provided by financing activities for the years ended December 31, 2023, December 31, 2024 and December 31, 2022 (\$ in thousands):

-For the Years Ended December 31, Change 2023 2022 Cash flows provided by operating activities \$ 15,391 \$ 64,852 \$ (49,461) Cash flows used in investing activities (576,572) (1,145,953) 569,381 Cash flows provided by financing activities 559,531 1,090,975 (531,444)
+For the Years Ended For the Year Ended December 31, 2023 2022 Change December 31, 2024 2023 Cash flows provided by operating activities \$ 15,391 \$ 64,852 \$ (49,461) Cash flows used in investing activities (576,572) (1,145,953) 569,381 Cash flows provided by financing activities 559,531 1,090,975 (531,444) Cash flows provided by (used in) operating activities \$ 37,855 \$ 15,391 Cash flows provided by (used in) investing activities (212,370) (576,572) Cash flows provided by (used in) financing activities 144,893 559,531